 We seek to achieve high standards of education for all children.
 Within a working week of 25 hours the following subjects are covered: English, Mathematics, Science, Computing (Information & Communication Technology), Religious Education, Design & Technology, PE, History, Geography, Personal & Social Health Education, Music, Art & Craft.

 Monitoring and Evaluation

-Each curriculum area has a subject leader who is responsible for the 2 year scheme of work and termly plan of the subject.
+Each curriculum area has a subject leader who is responsible for ensuring the delivery of the scheme of work and for monitoring the progression through that subject in Key Stage 1.
 Teachers write their lesson plans individually or in teams in order to meet the particular needs of the children in their care.

-A separate scheme of work linked to the Early Years foundation is followed by the foundation stage pupils.
+A separate scheme of work linked to the Early Years Foundation Stage Framework is followed by the foundation stage pupils.

-Children’s’ work is monitored by continual assessment and as parents you will be informed of your child’s progress at the 1:1 parents’ evenings.
+Children’s work is monitored through continual assessment and as parents you will be informed of your child’s progress at the 1:1 parents’ evenings and through termly reports.